Tag Archives: Hollywood

 Johnny Carson, in the Navy.

-Johnny Carson, The King Of Comedy (Volume Six, Episode Five) Part Two
+Johnny Carson, The King Of Comedy (Part Two)

 The dark reality behind the persona of one of America’s most beloved public figures.